Taking a Look at the Science Behind Positive Affirmations

 - Increased activity in the brain’s self-processing areas - medial prefrontal cortex and posterior cingulate.
 These brain systems help you focus on your positive attributes.

-Researchers also learnt that the effects of using affirmations were stronger when participants were visualising a future orientated statement.
+Researchers also learnt that the effects of using affirmations were stronger when participants were visualizing a future orientated statement.
 So instead of thinking about a time in the past where you were financially successful, think about a time in the future where you will be financially successful.

 As for the science behind positive affirmations, researchers concluded that affirmations work because they: